 How to Begin Preparing for Submitting Your Films to Film Festivals

 Pictured above: Behind-the-scenes of the independent feature film, “Call of the Hunter.”
 The movie has a folklore/legend-based story.
 It follows the traditions of “Hammer House of Horror.”
 Written By Anthony Straeger Times have changed through the novel coronavirus pandemic.
 The cause and effect on filmmakers, film festivals and cinemas have been profound.
-But, creativity… …
+But, creativity … Continue reading “How to Begin Preparing for Submitting Your Films to Film Festivals”

 Writing for Film & TV | How to Survive the Room: Notes on Nightmare Notes